Author Murakami makes first Japan public appearance in 18 years

 "I am a fan of his novels but I have never seen him in person nor heard his voice.
 Is he a normal person?"
 Hiroko Yamada, 40, asked as she waited for the event to start.

-Murakami said he decided to speak in public to honour his friend Hayao Kawai, a psychologist who died in 2007.
+Murakami said he decided to speak in public to honor his friend Hayao Kawai, a psychologist who died in 2007.

 "It's not like I get purple dots all over myself when I am in front of many people.
 I like to go around on the bus and the subway and live a normal life," he joked.